Skip to content

 Libyan desert glass Photo by: H. Raab CC via wiki

 Yes, Libyan Desert Glass is considered a type of tektite.
-It is a naturally occurring glass found in areas of the eastern Sahara, particularly in the deserts of eastern Libya and western Egypt.
+It is a naturally occurring glass found in eastern Sahara areas, particularly in eastern Libya and western Egypt deserts.
+The Ries Crater in southern Germany is a significant source of impactites and tektites, highlighting the geological importance of such craters in studying tektite origins.
 Libyan Desert Glass is characterized by its yellow to greenish-yellow colour and is often transparent to translucent.

 Its unique characteristics and the lack of a clearly identified corresponding impact crater have led to some debate about its formation.
-Despite this, the majority of scientific evidence supports its classification as a tektite formed as a result of extraterrestrial impact.
+Despite this, most scientific evidence supports its classification as a tektite formed due to extraterrestrial impact.

 What characteristics distinguish tektites from other similar minerals?